Hurricane Prep Summer Bridge Program - The University of Tulsa

 This program is designed to ease the transition from high school to college, allow you to become familiar with campus, make friends, experience TU classes, develop effective learning strategies and earn college credit prior to fall class start.

-The Hurricane Prep Summer Bridge Program is exclusively for students who were admitted conditionally to The University of Tulsa and have been invited.
+The Hurricane Prep Summer Bridge Program is required of students who were admitted conditionally to The University of Tulsa.
+Students whose admission is not conditional are now allowed to “opt-in” to the program.
+Click the section titled “Opt-in Option” for details about this option.
 Review your offer letter if you are unsure of your admittance status.

 You will take your first English or math course, and an “Effective Learning Strategies” course during the program.
 Classes will meet on weekdays.
 You will be introduced to academic support services with the expectation that you will utilize those services throughout the program.
 Evening and weekend programming will be offered to increase familiarity with the TU campus and provide opportunities for you to get to know other students.